CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 $ dcup          # Alias for: docker-compose up
 $ dcdown        # Alias for: docker-compose down
 ```
-All the containers will be running in the background.
-To run commands on a container, we often need
-to get a shell on that container.
-We first need to use the "`docker ps`" command to find out the ID of
-the container, and then use "`docker exec`" to start a shell on that container.
-We have created aliases for
-them in the ``.bashrc` file.
+&emsp; All the containers will be running in the background.
+To run commands on a container, we often need to get a shell on that container.
+We first need to use the "`docker ps`" command to find out the ID of the container, and then use "`docker exec`" to start a shell on that container.
+We have created aliases for them in the `.bashrc` file.
 ```
 $ dockps        // Alias for: docker ps --format "{{.ID}} {{.Names}}"
 $ docksh <id>  // Alias for: docker exec -it <id> /bin/bash

 // The following example shows how to get a shell inside hostC
 $ dockps
-b1004832e275 hostA-10.9.0.
+b1004832e275 hostA-10.9.0.5
-0af4ea7a3e2e hostB-10.9.0.
+0af4ea7a3e2e hostB-10.9.0.6
-9652715c8e0a hostC-10.9.0.
+9652715c8e0a hostC-10.9.0.7

 $ docksh 96
 root@9652715c8e0a:/#